 Scale insects are small sap-feeding insects.
 These have white, yellow, or brown wax scales up to 5 mm long covering their body.
 These remains are static on plants and feed by piercing into plant tissues and moving on to fresh plants later.

 Scale insects target leaves, stems, and fruits.
 Like aphids, these excrete honeydew, which makes plants sticky and encourages the growth of sooty molds.
 The extent of scale damage to a plant depends on the size of its colony.

 A persistent infestation of scale insects weakens plant growth and makes it unsightly.
 Ornamental plants are the main target of attacks for scale insects.

 The most widespread and troublesome scale insects are noted below:

 These are soft scale insects with elongated, flat shape that grows up to 4 mm long.
 It has varied colors and shapes with an outer scale that has a light brown and dark center.
 It attacks ornamental plants such as clematis, ferns, hibiscus, oleanders, and many others.

-These are hemispherical scale with dark brown color when mature.
+These are hemispherical scales with dark brown color when mature.
 It has an H-shaped ridge, and host plants heavily influence the size and shape.
 These are most often found in greenhouses, especially at a higher temperature.
 It attacks flowers such as carnations, codiaeums, ferns, and orchids.

-This is also known as brown or peach scale as it primarily attacks peaches and nectarines.
+This is also known as the brown or peach scale as it primarily attacks peaches and nectarines.
 It grows up to 5 mm long, and peaches, plums, grapevines are the main fruits affected by this pest.